ys/hubot-dnsimple/README.md

 ## Installation

-* Add hubot-dnsimple to your `package.json` file.
+* Add hubot-dnsimple-manager to your `package.json` file.
-* Add hubot-dnsimple to your `external-scripts.json` file.
+* Add hubot-dnsimple-manager to your `external-scripts.json` file.
 * Set `HUBOT_DNSIMPLE_EMAIL` and `HUBOT_DNSIMPLE_TOKEN`

 ## See Also